seldasen/CapStoneProject_2025/README.md

 * Outline the high-level steps taken for the analysis.
 * How was the data managed throughout the collection, processing, analysis and interpretation steps?
 * Why did you choose the research methodologies you used?

+Undertake initial analysis to look at potential hypothesis to test.
+Agree Hypothesis to test and first steps.
+Complete First ETL for core data
+Identify potential data to enhance analysis
+Undertake analysis to prove/disprove hypothesis undertake T-Tests on hypothesis and make results

+Produce commentary of hypothesis results and analysis

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations